8.0 Respiratory System

 There are a variety of treatments for acute exacerbation and chronic respiratory conditions that often include inhalers that either open the airways (bronchodilators) or reduce inflammation (ie. glucocorticoids).
 In this unit, we will learn about some of the more common drug classifications, recognizing there are other treatments that are often used in combination therapies.

 As you transition through this chapter and begin the section on medications to treat, you will notice that multiple medication classifications are discussed but there is only one medication card to be completed per chapter.
-These medication cards were developed as a guide for you to use in your own practice to build you own medication cards.
+These medication cards were developed as a guide for you to use in your own practice.
 There is a section that provides these tools in a word format for you to download and edit as needed.
 But before we look at the medications, let’s review the anatomy and physiology.

 References: